Prince Harry and Megan Markle commence tour of Africa

 Harry will then travel alone to Botswana, Angola and Malawi, where he will do everything from planting trees in a natural reserve and witnessing an anti-poaching exercise to visiting HIV/AIDS projects.

-An emotional highlight is expected to come in the Angolan province of Huambo, where he will visit the location of an iconic picture of Princess Diana taken at a de-mining site in 1997, as well as an orthopaedic centre she visited that will be renamed in her honour.
+An emotional highlight is expected to come in the Angolan province of Huambo, where he will visit the location of a famous picture of Princess Diana taken at a de-mining site in 1997.
+An orthopaedic centre she also visited will be renamed in her honour.

-Harry will reunite with Meghan in South Africa on October 1, one day before they wrap up their trip in Johannesburg.
+Harry will reunite with Meghan in South Africa on October 1, a day before they wrap up their trip in Johannesburg.

-“Africa (is) a region of the world that over the past two decades has been a second home to me,” Harry wrote on Instagram a few weeks before the trip, which is their first official tour as a family.
+“Africa [is] a region of the world that over the past two decades has been a second home to me,” Harry wrote on Instagram a few weeks before the trip, their first official tour as a family.

-The couple, recently criticised for taking several flights on a private jet, chose to take a commercial flight for this trip.
+The couple, recently criticised for taking several flights on private jets, flew commercially for this trip.